-Without customization, email campaigns from your program with Firstup will have the from address and reply-to address of email@example.com.
+Without customization, email campaigns from your community with Firstup will have the from address and reply-to address of email@example.com.
 Having this default assures that you can start sending emails as soon as we activate a new community for you.
 However, we know that you will probably want your emails to look like they came from your organization!
-You may also want multiple addresses to choose from, as some communications may come "from the program" while others are specific, like "from Marketing".
+You may also want multiple addresses to choose from, as some communications may come "from the community" while others are specific, like "from Marketing".

 Note: Before setting up custom senders, please review technical requirements outlined in the articles Allowlist Firstup Emails and Make Firstup a Trusted Sender.
 This technical setup must be completed for each domain, but not each individual email address.